top of page

 Gray Birch features bright-green triangular leaves and chalky white non-exfoliating bark that darkens with age (don't we all!).

 A great tree for moist areas, Gray Birch does well in full sun to part shade.
-It's a short-lived tree but valuable to wildlife, feeding and sheltering birds and hosting hundreds of moth and butterfly larvae.
+Short lived (30 to 50 years) but long on wildlife benefit Gray Birch feeds and shelters birds and hosts hundreds of moth and butterfly larvae.

 1st Photo: John Barber